Skip to main content

 How much does a lead retrieval app cost?

 Prices range from free to $8,000+ per year.
-BoothIQ and Popl both offer free tiers.
+BoothIQ is the only lead retrieval app with unlimited leads on the free plan.
 BoothIQ Teams is $499/mo ($6k/yr) with unlimited seats and events.
 Enterprise tools like iCapture start at $8,000/yr.
 Per-event tools like CompuLead and Cvent LeadCapture charge $200 to $500 per show, which adds up fast if you attend many events.

 Which company actually has the most user-friendly lead retrieval app for booth staff who hate tech?